 \subsection{Datasets}

-$\bullet$ \textbf{Pascal VOC2007} \cite{everingham2010_pascal_voc} - this dataset contains 20 object classes with 5,011 and 4,952 training and validation examples, respectively.
-Note that we use both the training and validation sets for training, as in \cite{gang2022_pdm, peng2020_sid, zhou2019_centernet}.

-$\bullet$ \textbf{Pascal VOC0712} \cite{everingham2010_pascal_voc} - it is a version of VOC dataset, where we use both the training and validation sets of the versions 2007 and 2012.
-We use the same test set of version 2007 for validation.
-In total, this dataset contains 16,550 and 4,952 training and validation images, respectively.

 $\bullet$ \textbf{MNIST-Detection} (MNIST below) - this dataset was initially designed for digit classification \cite{lecun2010mnist}.
-We use an object-detection version of it to perform our ablation studies as it runs faster than Pascal VOC dataset.
+We create an object-detection toy version of it to perform our ablation studies as it runs faster than other datasets.
 We used this github repository \footnote{https://github.com/hukkelas/MNIST-ObjectDetection} to create training and validation sets of 5000 and 1000 images of size 512$\times$512, respectively.
 We made sure to create a challenging dataset.
-The dataset creation procedure is detailed in the appendix.
+The dataset creation procedure is detailed in Appendix 11.

+$\bullet$ \textbf{Pascal VOC2007} \cite{everingham2010_pascal_voc} - this dataset contains 20 object classes with 5,011 and 4,952 training and validation examples, respectively.
+Note that we use both the training and validation sets for training, as in \cite{peng2020_sid}.

+$\bullet$ \textbf{Pascal VOC0712} \cite{everingham2010_pascal_voc} - here we use both the training and validation sets of VOC 2007 and 2012 as in \cite{gang2022_pdm, peng2020_sid, zhou2019_centernet}.
+We use the test set of VOC2007 for validation.
+In total, this dataset contains 16,550 and 4,952 training and validation images, respectively.